Human After All (song): Background

-"Human After All" is the only single from the album released without an accompanying music video.
-Daft Punk had originally set to make a video, but it eventually became the feature film Daft Punk's Electroma co-written and directed by the duo.

 Daft Punk produced the Teriyaki Boyz song "HeartBreaker", which features elements of "Human After All".
 MTV Australia used the coda of "Human After All" in its "coming up" section of their channel format.
 A remixed version of the song made an appearance in the video game DJ Hero 2.
 The SebastiAn remix was featured in the PlayStation 2 game Tourist Trophy.

 On the album Alive 2007, "Human After All" appears with the track "Superheroes" from the album Discovery (2001) and "Rock'n Roll" from Homework (1997).
 The song also appeared on the encore on the bonus disc of Alive 2007, mixed along with Together's eponymous song, a reprise of "One More Time" from Discovery and Stardust's song "Music Sounds Better with You".

+Music video

+Daft Punk initially intended to make a music video for "Human After All", but the footage they shot for it was expanded to create the 2006 film Daft Punk's Electroma instead.
+On February 22, 2026, the fifth anniversary of the duo's split, the official video for the song was released, featuring footage from Electroma edited by Daft Punk's creative director Cédric Hervet.

+The video shows the robotic forms of Daft Punk, portrayed by actors Peter Hurteau and Michael Reich.
+The duo drives in a 1987 Ferrari 412 with its license plate displaying "HUMAN".
+After passing through a Southwestern United States landscape, the two arrive by car at a town in Inyo County, California.
+The town's residents are also shown to be robots physically identical to the duo, but at different ages, with different clothing and alternating gender.